 Thư viện chuyên khoa

-Periodontal disease and 12 common periodontal diseases
+Top 12 common periodontal diseases you should know

 Infections and inflammation of the gums and bone that surround and support the teeth are the major causes of periodontal diseases.
 The gums might swell up, get red, and even bleed in the early stages of gingivitis.
 In a more severe form, known as periodontitis, the gums may peel away from the tooth, which can potentially result in bone loss, tooth loosening, or even tooth loss.
 Most cases of periodontal disease occur in adulthood.
 The two main dangers to oral health are periodontal disease and tooth decay.